turingschool/curriculum/source/topics/blogger/stats_dashboard.markdown

 Now that we have the popularity of our articles and comments out of the way, we want to also start looking again at our hard work.
 This time we want to start to understand how many words we are using to express ourselves.
 Maybe we have a certain number of words we want to write for an upcoming [writing event](http://nanowrimo.org/) or we would simply like to give ourselves a gold star every few hundred words we complete.

-* Write test that asks for total number of words across all articles in a method named `article_word_counts`.
+* Write a test that asks for total number of words across all articles in a method named `article_word_counts`.

-* Write test that asks for the average word count across all articles in a method named `article_average_word_count`
+* Write a test that asks for the average word count across all articles in a method named `article_average_word_count`

-* Write test that asks for the greatest number of words in a single article in a method named `article_max_word_count`
+* Write a test that asks for the greatest number of words in a single article in a method named `article_max_word_count`

-* Write test that asks for the smallest number of words in a single article in a method named `article_min_word_count`
+* Write a test that asks for the smallest number of words in a single article in a method named `article_min_word_count`

 ## I4: Building our Dashboard